zbalkan/osq-ext-bin/README.md

 7) Socket (listen, accept, connect and close) events
 8) DNS request and response events
 9) A way to track all the executables that get loaded in memory and their certificate
-10) An embedded YARA engine to scan files with YARA rules
+10) An embedded YARA engine to scan files and processes with YARA rules
-11) Open Handles in a Process.
+11) Open Handles in a Process
 12) Ability to query the current status of security products installed on the system
 13) Integration with an intelligent PowerShell script to analyze PowerShell script logs
 14) Ability to track Registry Events in real time